 Facilitated Practice Sessions @ GKI

-Practice Groups are a Nonviolent Communication (NVC) community idea supporting group participants ongoing learning and regular practice of the principles and model of NVC.
+Practice Groups are a Nonviolent Communication (NVC) community idea supporting group participants ongoing learning and regular practice of the principles and model of Empathy (NVC).
 It is preferred that practice group participants have read Marshall Rosenberg’s book “Nonviolent Communication… A Language of Life” or participated in a foundation training weekend.

-At GKI the group currently has 12 members plus, and is facilitated each fortnight so there are structured opportunities for genuine connection, continued learning of Nonviolent Communication and ‘real-life’ practice of the model.
+At GKI the group currently has 7 members, and is facilitated each fortnight so there are structured opportunities for genuine connection, continued learning of Nonviolent Communication and ‘real-life’ practice of the model.

 Fee requested $20 ($15 unwaged).